clarencescott/CS_Book/README.md

 # Topcis
 ## Chapter 1: Intro to C#:
-- Creating a program that prints out "Welcome to my C# Programming Portfolio!"
+- Creating a program that prints out "Welcome to my C# Programming Portfolio!" - ✅ Task completed

 ## Chapter 2: Data Types, Variables, and Operators